Fabrication Services

 - •Readily available alloy

-- •Engineering approval prior to scheduling
+- •Engineering approval required

 Not all projects qualify.
 Engineering review required.